kurt-krueckeberg/open-fda-device-events/sphinx/_build/html/_sources/sig-dev-adv-fields.md

 **NKY** | Blade, Keratome, Reprocessed
 :::

-[^1]: This Laser Opthalmic device may not be a refractive surgery device.
+[^1]: This Laser Opthalmic device might not be a refractive surgery device.
+TODO: Find out if it is.